-3 The creditors' committee
+3 The liquidation committee

-- 3.1 The creditors have the right to appoint a committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the bankruptcy and approve the trustee's fees.
-The committee may be established at the creditors' meeting which appoints the trustee or at a meeting convened for the purpose by the trustee after his appointment. - 3.2 The trustee must call the first meeting of the committee within 6 weeks of its establishment (or his appointment if that is later), and subsequent meetings must be held either at dates agreed by the committee, or when a member of the committee asks for one, or when the trustee decides he needs to hold one.
-The trustee is required to report to the committee at least every 6 months on the progress of the bankruptcy, unless the committee directs otherwise.
-This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the trustee's fees.
+- 3.1 In a liquidation (whether voluntary or compulsory) the creditors have the right to appoint a committee called the liquidation committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the liquidation and approve the liquidator's fees.
+The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - 3.2 The liquidator must call the first meeting of the committee within 6 weeks of its establishment (or his appointment if that is later), and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
+The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the committee directs otherwise.
+This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the liquidator's fees.

-4 Fixing the trustee's remuneration
+4 Fixing the liquidator's remuneration

-- 4.1 The basis for fixing the trustee's remuneration is set out in Rules 6.138 6.139 of the Insolvency Rules 1986.
-The Rule states that the remuneration shall be fixed: - as a percentage of the value of the assets which are realised or distributed or both, - by reference to the time properly given by the trustee and his staff in attending to matters arising in the bankruptcy, or - as a set amount.
+- 4.1 The basis for fixing the liquidator's remuneration is set out in Rules 4.127 4.127B of the Insolvency Rules 1986.
+The Rules state that the remuneration shall be fixed: - as a percentage of the value of the assets which are realised or distributed or both, - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation, or - as a set amount.

-Any combination of these bases may be used to fix the remuneration, and different bases may be used for different things done by the trustee.
-Where the remuneration is fixed as a percentage, different percentages may be used for different things done by the trustee.
+Any combination of these bases may be used to fix the remuneration, and different bases may be used for different things done by the liquidator.
+Where the remuneration is fixed as a percentage, different percentages may be used for different things done by the liquidator.

-It is for the committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
+It is for the liquidation committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
 Where it is fixed as a percentage, it is for the committee to determine the percentage or percentages to be applied.
-Rule 6.138 says that in arriving at its decision the committee shall have regard to:
+Rule 4.127 says that in arriving at its decision the committee shall have regard to the following matters: